If you have HOCD and are feeling aroused, this is not evidence that your thoughts are true; it is just the nature of HOCD.

 So why does this sexual response get triggered by members of the same sex when you have been heterosexual all your life?

 I’m going to have to really on your memory here, and let me start by saying that your memory is hugely unreliable!
-My Master’s degree was looking at memory, and trust me, your memories are not stored away in a fault-free filing cabinet in your brain!
+My Master’s degree was looking at the memory; trust me, your memories are not stored in a fault-free filing cabinet in your brain!